-Streaming multimedia information to mobile devices has been addressed in [20].
-Battery power sensitive video processing and very-low-bit-rate video delivery techniques have been devised for streaming video information in a heterogeneous mobile environment [1].
-Proxy-based systems have been developed for web browsing in mobile environments [16].
+Streaming multimedia information to mobile devices has been addressed in [1, 16, 20].
 Resource management in the grid has been addressed by several metacomputing projects such as Legion [8], Globus [11], AppLes [7], GrADS [5] and Nimrod [2], etc. Support for MM applications in the grid environment has been addressed in the context of Globus via the definition of a QoS component called Qualis, where low level QoS mechanisms can be integrated and tested.